rhizomedotorg/rhizomedotorg.github.io/_drafts/2014-07-30-reanimating-chat-logs-with-applescript.markdown

 		send the active chat message theMessage
 	   end tell
 	end if

 	delay theDelay
 end repeat
 {% endhighlight %}

-Rhizome didn't end up using this method to document the chat because in the resulting screen capture, you cannot see messages being typed into the input box before they are sent.
-And even if this was scripted succesfully, the rhythm of the typing, puases for comprehension and other subtleties of the performance were never present in the log file to begin with.

-This presents a Turing Test kind of problem, where a bot must be programmed to type in such a way as to fool us into believing it is David Kravitz.
-It was so much easier to re-enact *Opening the Kimono* with human actors.
-For me, a slight catharsis came in that we were able to re-use this code to write the script for the actors, which included timing cues.
+After all that work, we (Rhizome) ended up just manually recreating the performance with human actors.
+Why?
+With the automated method, one cannot see messages being typed into the message box before they are sent.
+Even though it is possible to simulate this typing with AppleScript, the rhythm of the typing, the puases for comprehension and other subtleties of the performance are not present in the log file.
+Any further attempt would be a mini Turing Test, where a bot must be programmed to type in such a way as to fool us into believing it is David Kravitz.
+I did however re-use much of this code to create a script for the human actors which included timing cues.

+**Footnotes**

 [^1]: It could be done using AppleScript to scrape data off of the native Mac UI.

 [^2]: If one has access to the computer on which the chat occured, there is a sqlite3 database of messages at ~/Library/Messages/chat.db.
 Also Adium is capable of converting .ichat logs to XML format.

+[^3]: A most incredible thing about AppleScript are the "scripting dictionaries".
+From Script Editor, go to  File > Open Dictionary to view a list of scriptable applications on one's computer.
+From here view complete documentation for the scripting interface of each application.